 - We estimate break even to occur 2 -3 years into the operation of your KLA.

-As a KLA Franchisee you can choose to be as involved in the schools daily operations as you choose.
-If you have experience and a background in the field of education and meet the needed qualifications, you may elect to hold a role such as a School Director or an Assistant Director.
-If you want a less involved role, you may chose be the on-site owner or operations manager that is involved with the schools daily operations and needs.
-Franchise owners can also chose to be an offsite owner where you oversee the operation of the school and your staff for a smaller scaled role.
-We will help you to find qualified personnel with the proper educational experience to staff your school, so whichever role you chose to hold, you can rest assure that your school will be operating with highly trained personnel in the field of Early Childhood Education.
+As a KLA Franchisee you can choose to be as involved in the school's daily operations as you choose.
+If you have experience and a background in the field of education and meet the needed qualifications, you may elect to hold a role such as a school director or an assistant director.
+If you want a less involved role, you may choose be the on-site owner or operations manager that is involved with the school's daily operations and needs.
+Franchise owners can also choose to be an off-site owner where you oversee the operation of the school and your staff for a smaller-scale role.
+We will help you to find qualified personnel with the proper educational experience to staff your school, so whichever role you choose to hold, you can rest assure that your school will be operating with highly-trained personnel in the field of Early Childhood Education.

 Finding and Building Your School

 The construction process and timing will vary based on whether you will be retrofitting your site or constructing it from the ground up.
-If your site will be developed from the ground up, it can take 1 to 2 years to develop, and if you are retrofitting your site, it can take 6 months to 1 year.
+If your site will be developed from the ground up, it can take one to two years to develop, and if you are retrofitting your site, it can take six months to one year.
 Weather and other factors can play a huge part in your schools construction, so these time frames are estimates.
 A project timeline will be established for your school at the beginning of the process with estimated dates of completions.
 The timeline will be modified and updated throughout the process to keep all parties on the same page and working on schedule.

 Not familiar with construction?
-Not to worry, we will help you find a qualified contractor, assist you with permitting, building design and all other steps that are part of the process.
+Don't worry, we will help you find a qualified contractor, assist you with permitting, building design and all the other steps that are part of the process.